 CAUTION: The LenSx® Laser is restricted by law to the sale and use by, or on the order of, a physician.

 DESCRIPTION: The LenSx® Laser is for use in patients undergoing cataract surgery.
 The laser is used as a tool to break up a cataract and to create incisions in the cornea.
-The LenSx Laser is also be used of the creation of corneal flaps in LASIK surgery.
+The LenSx Laser is also be used for the creation of corneal flaps in LASIK surgery.
 The LenSx Laser uses accessories called Patient Interfaces to hold the eye steady during a procedure.

 WARNINGS / PRECAUTIONS: The LenSx Laser Patient Interface and the LenSx Laser SoftFit Patient Interface hold an eye by applying light suction.
 Some bleeding and foreign body sensation may occur.
 As with any cataract surgery, there are risks involved.
 These risks may include but are not limited to infection, pain, corneal abrasion, and capsular tear.
 Surgery with the LenSx Laser is not for everyone.
-Conditions such as corneal opacity, glaucoma, a poorly dilating pupil and previous corneal surgery may preclude the use of the LenSx Laser.
+Conditions such as corneal opacity, glaucoma, a poorly dilating pupil, and previous corneal surgery may preclude the use of the LenSx Laser.
 Your doctor can determine if the LenSx Laser is right for you.